adc-san/speedometer/README.md

+﻿It was made for fun kids races in Begovelik club.
+Two riders ride on independent parrallel roads, and the system measures the speed of each rider on the control section..
-﻿It is a Project for Arduino.
-You need infrared sensors to work.
-Measuring the speed of two riders on the control section.
+It is a Project for Arduino Uno.
+You need 4 infrared sensors(IR led + IR receiver) to work.
-It was made for kids races in Begovelik club.